 Research a few anti-fatigue mat providers, ask for free sample mats, then review these samples using the same steps we just walked through above.

-Andersen Windows before-after.
-Andersen Windows made a significant safety upgrade by shifting from hand-cut rectangular mats to custom mats with AcroMat.
-Before partnering and standardizing with AcroMat, they kickstarted the process with a free, full-sized sample mat.
+Before-after: This windows manufacturer made a significant safety upgrade by shifting from hand-cut rectangular mats to custom mats with AcroMat.
+Before standardizing with AcroMat, they kickstarted the process with a free, full-sized sample mat.

 Step 6: Create an anti-fatigue mat standard